-The business judgement rule is a corollary common law precept to the fundamental statutory principle that the business affairs of a corporation are managed by or under the direction of the board of directors.
-The business judgement rule has been described as a presumption, a substantive rule of law and a procedural guide for litigants.
-As a presumption, the business judgement rule holds that in making a business decision the directors of a corporation acted on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the company.
-As a substantive rule of law, the business judgement rule provides that there is no liability for an injury or loss to the corporation arising from corporate action when the directors, in authorising such action, proceeded in good faith and with appropriate care.
+It is a fundamental statutory principle that the business affairs of a corporation are managed by or under the direction of the board of directors.
+The business judgement rule is a key corollary to that principle and has been alternatively described as a presumption, a substantive rule of law and a procedural guide for litigants.
+As a presumption, the business judgement rule holds that, in making a business decision, the directors of a corporation acted on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the company.

+As a substantive rule of law, the business judgement rule presumption, if unrebutted, provides that there is no liability for an injury or loss to the corporation arising from corporate action when the directors, in authorising such action, proceeded in good faith and with appropriate care.
+The presumption is not available in cases of fraud, bad faith, gross negligence or selfdealing (or when the entire fairness standard applies).
 As a procedural guide, the business judgement rule places the initial burden on the plaintiff to rebut the presumption of the business judgement rule.
 The plaintiff must prove by a preponderance of the evidence that the directors' decision involved a breach of fiduciary duty.
 If a plaintiff is successful, the burden then shifts to the defendants to prove the entire fairness of the transaction.
 It does not create liability per se.
-The Delaware Supreme Court has stated that the business judgement rule presumptions apply to both directors and officers.

-If the business judgement rule presumptions are not rebutted, directors' business decisions will not be disturbed if they can be attributed to any rational business purpose.
-A plaintiff who fails to rebut the business judgement rule presumptions is not entitled to any remedy unless the transaction constitutes waste.
+If the business judgement rule presumption is not rebutted, directors' business decisions will not be disturbed if they can be attributed to any rational business purpose.
+A plaintiff who fails to rebut the business judgement rule presumption is not entitled to any remedy unless the transaction constitutes waste.
 A claim of waste will arise only in the rare case where directors irrationally squander or give away corporate assets.